LAWRENCE WEINER, Ab ovo usque ad mala, 1987

 porcelain dinnerware, 4 parts

-hand signed, numbered on certificate and signature baked in porcelain
+hand signed on certificate, numbered and also signature baked in porcelain

 edition 250 + 10 AP + 5 HC